Conditions we treat with palliative care

 - Multiple sclerosis (MS)

-We’ve provided answers to some common questions about palliative care to help you decide whether you need this service.
-If you need more guidance, arrange an onsite consultation with our physicians and nurse practitioners or talk with your primary caregiver about receiving additional resources for palliative care.
+We’ve provided answers to some common questions about palliative care so you can decide whether it is right for you.
+If you need more guidance, we can arrange an on-site consultation, or you can talk with your primary caregiver about receiving additional palliative care resources.

 Is palliative care appropriate for me?